 Purpose: This practice may be applied to stabilize the grade and control erosion in natural or artificial channels, to prevent the formation or advance of gullies, and to enhance environmental quality and reduce pollution hazards.
 Maintaining or restoring hydrology to these sites is important for GUSG brood rearing habitat.
+Resource Concerns: Altered hydrology in mesic sites often results in reduced water tables, reduced vegetative.

-Resource concerns: Altered hydrology in mesic sites often results in reduced water tables, reduced vegetative production, reduced forb and legume abundance, and subsequent reduction in insect production.
+Resource Concerns: Altered hydrology in mesic sites often results in reduced water tables, reduced vegetative production, reduced forb and legume abundance, and subsequent reduction in insect production.
 These factors contribute to decreased brood rearing habitat for GUSG.